umeshmk/react-schematic/Readme.md

   - layouts - `display, position`
   - `margin, padding `
 - Import first, then Install with breakpoints object and reexport as element/Grid etc
-- No extra global theme just use default styled components theme
 - Never use grid/flex Items instead use grid/flex containers with boolean props `isFlexItem / isGridItem` .
 This avoids too much nested components.

+## Unopinionated

+- No extra global theme just use default styled components theme
+- Responsive breakpoints as per your requirements
+- Naming too like **xs** or **mobile**